 Our simple framework for asset management planning can be easily tailored to suit your council.
 We deliver meaningful insights and establish a framework for continuous improvement, including improvement plans for your staff to pick up and run with.
 Our focus isn't documentation, but systems to deliver better value to the community from your assets.

 Ben's interest in financial sustainability grew out of a conviction that asset management can't be done 'over in that corner'.
 It deserves a seat at the table when sustainability is up for discussion... given the asset-intensive nature of local government, it should be front and centre.

 Over the last decade, Ben has developed an in-depth understanding of financial planning and reporting for local government.
 Common Thread Consulting has undertaken a number of financial sustainability reviews that have informed the development of Improvement Plans.
-A 'signature project' was the Mid Lachlan Alliance Fitness Campaign detailed below.
-We have also prepared long term financial plans and undertaken financial modelling for water supply and sewerage businesses.
-We have assisted with a number of special rate variation applications, grant applications and also undertaken financial evaluation of specific projects.
+We have undertaken major improvement projects most recently for Cabonne and Snowy Valleys Council individually, and before this the Mid Lachlan Alliance Fitness Campaign (below).
+This included preparing long term financial plans, including financial modelling for water and sewerage businesses.
+We have assisted with a number of special rate variation applications.

 As with asset management, we appreciate the importance of helping the elected council to make better informed decisions, engaging the community in meaningful ways and developing ownership of the process and outcomes amongst the leaders within the organisation.